Goal 6: Policies, processes and practices

 Water conscious planting

 We plant landscapes to minimise water usage.
 Our living wall has been designed to minimise water usage using computerised automatic irrigation.
-We plant green roofs and walls for several reasons: they are part of our climate-adaptation actions, promote wellbeing through green space, and minimise water usage, all benefits are highlighted in our green roofs policy.
+We plant green roofs and walls for several reasons: they are part of our climate-adaptation actions, promote wellbeing through green space, and minimise water usage, all benefits are highlighted in our Green Roof and Wall policy.
 Another way we minimise water use through our planting landscapes is by adding swell gel to compost for summer and spring bedding, and shrub borders to retain water during the hotter months of the year.

 Water reuse policy and measurement

 We have a policy to maximise water reuse across the university.
-Our Energy and Utilites policy includes maximising water reuse across the university and measures to minimise water consumption (pages 26-29), as does our Code of Practice for Design Teams.
+Our Energy and Utilites policy, reviewed in 2024, includes maximising water reuse across the University and measures to minimise water consumption, as does our Code of Practice for Design Teams.
 We also publish our broader approach to sustainable use of water.

 We measure the reuse of water across the university.
 We reuse water collected from Broomcroft Hall and the Firs botanical grounds for plants in our greenhouse.
 Our MECD building has a water butt collecting rainwater from the roof each year.
 From this we have estimated that we are reusing at least 24,000 litres of water per year.